-Evidence of teaching (to the extent relevant in each case) should include:
+Evidence of teaching and scholarship contribution (to the extent relevant in each case) should include:

 - A record of all under and postgraduate courses taught over such a period as to demonstrate evidence of fulfilment of the teaching criteria (normally not less than three years).